 Too much pressure.
 Let the money build slowly in the business account and only spend what you have available and then only after careful thought.
 WMG Publishing Inc. now has lots of help in the office.
 But we waited, even though we needed a ton of help, to hire anyone until we had a full year’s expenses in the bank.
 I did everything and we did it all from home.

 5… Remember, if you do this yourself completely, this is a production business that has no real project costs beyond set costs.

 Sure, as a writer, you have time and writing costs and office costs and such, and all that needs to be figured in.
 But you have no real production costs per book sold through your online stores.
 And you can make up to 70% of retail.
 Let the money build.
 There is no other business I know like this one.

 6… Do Not get in a hurry.

-Sure, I know this sometimes still feels like a gold rush, but those days are past.
-This is the new normal and nothing much is going to change over the next few years besides minor details.
+Sure, I know this sometimes still feels like a gold rush, but those days are long past.
+This is the new normal and nothing much is going to change over the next few years besides minor details and problems on the traditional publishing side of things.
 Books do not spoil and readers do not vanish.
 You have the time to learn.

 7… Think of the early projects as a form of school or class.

 They are practice.
 Figure a profit and loss for them as well as practice, but don’t sweat that they might not make a profit until 2015 or 2020.
 Call them practice.
 Remember that copyright is for your life plus 70 years, and books don’t spoil.